TASEmulators/BizHawk/README.md

 If you download BizHawk this way, **don't mix different versions**, keep each version in its own folder.
 The runtime dependencies are glibc, Mono "complete", OpenAL, Lua 5.4, and `lsb_release`.
-The .NET 6 Runtime (a.k.a. .NET Core) is **not** a runtime dependency, only Mono.
+The .NET 8 Runtime (a.k.a. .NET Core) is **not** a runtime dependency, only Mono.
 WINE is also **not** a runtime dependency.
 If you try to use WINE anyway then you're on your own.
+If it's not clear from the downloads here or in your package manager, EmuHawk is for x86_64 CPUs only.
+You may be able to run on AArch64 with missing features: see [#4052](https://github.com/TASEmulators/BizHawk/issues/4052).

 Run `EmuHawkMono.sh` to start EmuHawk—you can run it from anywhere, so creating a `.desktop` file to wrap the script is fine.
 The shell script should print an error if it fails, otherwise it's safe to ignore console output.
 It takes mostly the same command-line arguments as on Windows: see [*Passing command-line arguments*](#passing-command-line-arguments).